Office Hours: Monday-Friday 8:30am-5pm.

 Mock Interviews: mock interviews are offered to students who have interviews scheduled at health professional schools.
 These experiences simulate the interview experience, and you will receive specific feedback on your strengths and areas for improvement.
 Also, consult the excellent resources on interviewing provided through the Smith Career Center.

 Personal Statement Reviews: your personal statement or application essays will be reviewed for thematic content and feedback provided.
 Please schedule an appointment and email your draft to Dr. Val at least 24 hours before your appointment.
+Or come browse sample essays in the HPAC Resource collection and brainstorm ideas.

 HS 110 Introduction to Health Science: Freshman Seminar offered each Fall

 Course Description: Health care professions, terminology, concepts in health care, and basic knowledge and skills of those in health science (1 credit hour).
-Includes a guest speaker series for students to meet local healthcare professionals.
+Includes a guest speaker series for students to meet and network with local healthcare professionals.
 Dr. Val's section is open (with permission) to students from ANY major who are seriously planning to pursue a health profession (pre-med, pre-PA, pre-dental, pre-pharmacy, pre-vet, etc.).